Application Deadline for Priority Consideration:

 The application package should be submitted to the Graduate School and must include:

 - Completed Application for Admission to a Graduate Status.
 Visit the Graduate School website to apply online or download the application form.

 - A statement of your Goals and Objectives (1–2 pages) written to the Director of the Environmental Sciences Ph.D.
 Program.
 This statement should clearly identify your research objectives, identify potential faculty advisors in your area of interest, and provide an indication of why Wright State is an appropriate place to continue your training.
 To ensure student success, we require that students receive a commitment from a program faculty advisor who is willing and able to support you in their laboratory.
 Applicants should begin this process at or before the time of applying by contacting individual faculty members in your area of interest.

 - Letters of recommendation from the three references listed on your application.
 These should be sent directly from the person writing the letter to the Graduate School.
-If your referee chooses to send electronically, please send letters of reference to: email@example.com.
+If your referee chooses to send electronically, please arrange for letters of recommendation to be sent to: email@example.com.

 - Scores from the Graduate Record Examination (General Test).

-International students must have a TOEFL score of at least 100 (iBT).
+International students must submit either TOEFL or IELTS scores.
+To be most competitive, the TOEFL score should approach or exceed 100 (IBT) and the IELTS score should approach or exceed 6.5.
 Please visit the University Center for International Education website to review international student admission requirements, international applications and additional language, VISA and financial requirements.